searchbox-io/Jest/jest/README.md

 ### Enable Host Discovery with Nodes API
 ------------

+Enabling node discovery will (poll) and update the list of servers in the client periodically.
-You need to configure the discovery options in the client config as follows:
+Configuration of the discovery process can be done in the client config as follows:

 ```java
 //enable host discovery